agencyenterprise/react-native-health/README.md

-each sleep sample represents a period of time with a startDate and an endDate. the sample's value will be either `INBED` or `ASLEEP`. these values should overlap, meaning that two samples represent a single nights sleep activity. see [HealthKit SleepAnalysis] reference documentation
+each sleep sample represents a period of time with a startDate and an endDate. the sample's value will be either `INBED` or `ASLEEP`. these values should overlap, meaning that two (or more) samples represent a single nights sleep activity. see [HealthKit SleepAnalysis] reference documentation

 the options object is used to setup a query to retrieve relevant samples.